 Pastor Tim appreciates working with and learning from St. Mark’s many ministries, members, and friends.
 He believes daily prayer is a powerful resource for thriving in life.
 He enjoys meeting new people, cooking Asian food, and cycling.
 Pastor Tim feels very blessed to be at St. Mark’s, where all people are welcome!

-Les Ackerman has served as an organist, pianist and conductor in the Charlotte area for more than 15 years.
-He started his ministry at St. Mark’s Lutheran in September of 2010.
-Les holds degrees in Church Music and Organ Performance from Westminster Choir College in Princeton, N.J., and both a Masters of Sacred Music in Conducting from Perkins School of Theology, and a Master of Music in Organ Performance from Meadows School of the Arts, both at Southern Methodist University in Dallas, Texas.
-Les has served churches as a full-time director of music/organist in California, Texas and North Carolina.
-Though born in Tacoma, Washington, he was raised in the Amish country of Pennsylvania.
+Les Ackerman began his tenure as Director of Music Ministry and Organist at St. Mark’s in 2010.
+He has served churches as full-time music director in California, Texas and North Carolina.
+Les holds degrees in Church Music and Organ Performance from Westminster Choir College in Princeton, NJ., and both a Masters of Sacred Music from Perkins School of Theology, and a Master of Music in Organ Performance from Meadows School of the Arts, both at Southern Methodist University in Dallas, Texas.

 Alex English has served as the Director of Youth and Family Ministry at St. Mark’s since 2011.
 Prior to coming at St. Mark’s, he served for four years in a similar position at Goldston United Methodist Church in Goldston, N.C.